 Last night I was taking Lucky, my dog, outside.
 It was about 10:30 or 11 o'clock.
-I love in the country and last night the stars were absolutely breathtaking.
+I love the country and last night the stars were absolutely breathtaking.
 I have an app on my phone called star walk that helps me find constellations and planets.
-So, I found Ursa Major last night, the night before I saw Pluto, Saturn and Mars all lined up together.
+So, I found Ursa Major last night, the night before I saw Pluto, Saturn, and Mars all lined up together.
 It was awesome.
 But why am I telling you about this?
 Because this morning, around 4:30, when I took Lucky out, the sky was overcast with clouds and I found myself thinking there are no stars.
 A little voice inside of me said, “Yes, there are.
 You just can't see them.”
 Just because I can't see something doesn't mean it isn't there.

 My message for today is about the power of perspective.
-I didn’t see any stars, but I guarantee that the starts were there.
+I didn’t see any stars, but I guarantee that the stars were there.
 If I could have gotten above the clouds, I would have seen the stars.
 How much is this virus is like that in our lives?
 Do you see only the virus?
-Happiness, joy and a deep gratitude for life itself is on the other side of those clouds.
+Happiness, joy, and deep gratitude for life itself is on the other side of those clouds.
 We are letting it be that way.
 I get that this virus is a real thing and it's scary.
 I get that we must be careful and smart about it.
 But I refuse to let this virus dictate what I believe is possible.
 I refuse to let this virus dictate what I see in my life.

 You know, one of the things that is great about this is that life is slowing down.
-It gives you a chance to step back, reset, and decide on what's it important.
+It gives you a chance to step back, reset, and decide on what's important.
 I talked the other day about whether it was about a bank account or impact and making a difference.
 Everyone wants to make a difference.

 This is the time where leaders are born.
 They're born in the crucible of fire, that leaders don't come out when everything is going great.
 Leaders step up when they are in the fire.
 This is when somebody that is ordinary taps into something amazing inside that they never would have seen or felt if it wasn't for the crisis.
 And sometimes that crisis is external like this pandemic or sometimes it's losing a business.
 I've done that.
-Sometimes it's a going through a divorce.
+Sometimes it's going through a divorce.
 I’ve done that.
-Sometimes it's going through a loss of somebody close.
+Sometimes it's going through the loss of somebody close.
 I’ve done that.
 When we get on the other side of this, you will realize just how much stronger you really are.
 The next time something comes up, you’ll be more confident.